 Each individual set of circumstances and outcomes provides a tax preparer with more practical know-how.
 On the flipside, some seasoned tax preparers are burnt out and can’t wait to retire.

 Younger professionals may be less experienced, but fresher, more energetic, and more enthusiastic.
-They may ask more questions, be open to new ideas, and could even be more up-to-date on the new laws, rules, and regulations.
+They may ask more questions, be open to the latest ideas, and could even be more up to date on the new laws, rules, and regulations.

 Whether experienced or inexperienced, credentialed tax preparers with proper schooling, licensing, and certification have basic proven competence and knowledge in the field.